crashr/gppm/README.md

 **Status:** Alpha

 gppm is aimed to be used with llama.cpp and NVIDIA P40 GPUs.
 Currently llama.cpp doesn't provide functionality to reduce the power consumption of P40s in idle mode.
-This is where gppm jumps in. gppm monitors llama.cpp's output und accordingly changes the performance modes of installed P40s. gppm is in its alpha phase, meaning it is in active development and not yet feature-complete.
+This is where gppm jumps in. gppm monitors llama.cpp's output and accordingly changes the performance modes of installed P40s. gppm is in its alpha phase, meaning it is in active development and not yet feature-complete.
 I welcome feedback and contributions.

 ## Table of Contents